 The Always Maxi Overnight (check price on Amazon) has wings to encompass the edges of your panty crotch to prevent slipping and stains.
 Add that to a LeakGuard Core that gives up to 10 hours of protection, and you have an excellent product for postpartum needs.
 In size 5, for instance, the back is twice as long as the regular Maxi with Wings.Check Price on Amazon

-I raise my hand when they call out “Blondes with sensitive skin to the right.”
-I find all the Seventh Generation products to never irritate my skin or that of my Jack or Alice.
+I raise my hand when they call out, “Blondes with sensitive skin to the right.”
+I find that my Seventh Generation products don’t irritate my skin or that of my Jack or Alice.

 In the Maxi Pad department, you might want to wait for a week or so.
 The pads are ultra-thin, and women report that they are relatively short, so they don’t cover as well in the critical back area.
 Ladies say they are very comfortable for heavy flows, even calling them pillow-like.
 Seventh Generation is a good product to use if you are a smaller woman.Check Price on Amazon

 Best Maternity Pads